Atychi762/BashBookProject/README.md

 This project is a facebook-like server-client application.
 A user can create an account, post meesages to other users walls, add friends, and display the contents of their own wall.
 It is written exclusivly in bash.
 This project was a collaboration between myself (Diarmaid McKeagney) and Peter Fitzgerald.
 This project was completed for CT213.

+To run this application, open a linux operating system, download and extract the zip file from GitHub, then navigate to the project folder.
+Open the terminal in the project directory.
+Type:```./server.sh``` to run the server script.
+Open a second terminal in the project directory and type: ```./client.sh``` to run the client script.
+You can run as many client scripts as you like simultaniously.
+They all connect to the same server.